Man at office desk recalling an email in outlook successfully

 How To Recall An Email In Outlook

 Sending an email in error is easy, but recalling it can be tricky.
 If you've ever accidentally sent an email with a typo or the wrong information, you know how frustrating it can be.
-Fortunately, Outlook allows you to recall an email (in most cases), as long as the recipient hasn't opened it yet.
+Fortunately, you can recall an email in Outlook (in most cases), as long as the recipient hasn't opened it.

 2. Double-click to open the email you want to recall.
-Find the Actions dropdown and click 'Recall This Message’.
+Navigate to the Actions dropdown in the ribbon bar and click 'Recall This Message’.
+(Or, right-click your email, select 'Actions', and then choose 'Recall'').
 Recalling An Email In Outlook Email Client

 • Delete unread copies of this message: This will delete the email from the recipient's inbox if they haven't opened it yet.

-If you're using email to exchange sensitive information, you must secure it in line with EU regulation.
-The Mailock Outlook add-in gives you the power to encrypt messages and revoke sent emails every time, even if they have been opened.
+If you're using email to exchange sensitive information, you must secure it in line with EU regulation (ICO and GDPR guidance).
+A secure email Outlook add-in can give you the power to encrypt messages and revoke sent emails every time, even if they have been opened.

 If Recalling An Outlook Email Doesn't Work

-You can only recall an email using the Outlook desktop application
+You can only recall an email using the Windows Outlook desktop

 When To Recall An Email In Outlook

-There are a few times when it's appropriate to recall an email.
+There are a few times when it's appropriate to recall an Outlook email.

-First, if you accidentally send an email with a typo or a mistake, you can recall the email and send a corrected version.
+• If you accidentally send an email with a typo or a mistake, you should recall the email and send a corrected version.

-Second, if you send an email to the wrong person, you can recall the email and send it to the correct person.
+• If you send an email to the wrong person, you should recall the email and send it to the correct person.

-Third, if you send an email that contains sensitive information, you can recall the email and prevent a data breach.
+• If you send an email that contains sensitive information, you should recall the email to prevent a data breach.

 You should recall emails as soon as possible.
-The sooner you recall an email, the more likely it is that the recipient hasn't opened it yet.
+The sooner you recall an email in Outlook, the more likely it is to remain unopened.

 You should never send sensitive information in an email without additional protection.
 It's too easy to send it to the wrong person and it could be intercepted or manipulated by threat actors.
-Use email encryption to comply with EU regulatory guidance and consider adding an ID check to make sure your email reaches the right person.
+Use email encryption and consider adding in ID check to comply with EU regulatory guidance.

 Can You Replace An Email In Outlook?